 1.4 The duties performed by employees of City as part of their employment pertain to and are essential to the operation of a municipality and the welfare of the public dependent thereon.
 During the term of this Memorandum of Understanding employees shall not partially or totally abstain from the performance of their duties for City during regular work hours or on an overtime basis.
 Union shall not call upon or authorize employees individually or collectively to engage in such activities and shall make a reasonable effort under the circumstances to dissuade employees from engaging in such activities and City shall not cause any lockout.
-Those employees who do individually or collectively partially or totally abstain from the performance of their duties for City as the performance of their duties for City shall not cause any lockout.

-during regular work hours or on an overtime basis shall be subject to disciplinary action up to and including discharge from employment.
+Those employees who do individually or collectively partially or totally abstain from the performance of their duties for City during regular work hours or on an overtime basis shall be subject to disciplinary action up to and including discharge from employment.